 The focus of our lab is discovering the mechanisms controlling the initiation and progression of bone metastasis.
 Using these uncovered metastatic process we hope to design novel diagnostic tests to identify patients likely to progress to metastasis and to develop treatments to prevent or slow bone metastasis.

-Our prior and current work focuses specifically on prostate cancer with newer projects examining melanoma, ovarian, breast, and lung cancers.
+Our prior and current work focuses primarily on prostate cancer with newer projects examining melanoma, ovarian, breast, and lung cancers.
 Primary tumors use the circulation to acquire proteins and bone marrow-derived cells (BMDCs) to support tumor cell proliferation and blood vessel growth.
 In addition, cancer stem cells are mobilized into the circulation resulting in bone metastasis.
 Our goal is to understand what cells and proteins the tumor uses to signal to the bone to prepare for metastasis.

 - SCF/CD117 Signaling as a Mechanism of Prostate Cancer Metastasis

 Based upon cancer stem cell markers we previously identified in patients, we are studying the role of the tyrosine kinase receptor CD117 expression and activation on prostate cancer cell growth and mobilization.
 Using sorted prostate cancer cells, we are testing how CD117 expression affects primary tumor growth, premetastatic bone turnover, and cancer stem cell mobilization into the circulation.
 Futher, we have developed SCF conditional knockout mice to examine the role of host SCF in prostate cancer metastasis.

 - Developing New Spontaneous Bone Metastasis Models